Don't Judge Those Old, Ugly Fruit Trees

 Racking is a simple procedure in which a tube is used to siphon the liquid cider off of the sediments and other solids (including the pears).

 To rack the cider using plastic tubing, place the bucket up on a table near the edge.
 Place the secondary fermentation container (whatever you've chosen to use) under the bucket, either on the floor or on a chair.
 Put one end of the tube down into the cider, but not all the way to the bottom of the bucket.
 In other words, try not to disturb the sediments with the tube.
-Suck on the other end of the tube until the cider flows, and get the tube into the secondary fermentation container quickly before you lose your precious beverage—it comes out quick!
+Suck on the other end of the tube until the cider flows, and get the tube into the secondary fermentation container quickly before you lose your precious beverage—it comes out quickly!

 Alternatively, if you don't feel like using tubing for this first racking, you could just pour all of the liquid through cheesecloth to remove the solids.
 You'll want to rack the cider by siphoning eventually, at least when you bottle it, but for now, it's not completely necessary.

 Secondary Fermentation and Aging

-Secondary fermentation should take 1 to 3 months.
+Secondary fermentation should take one to three months.
 This simply means that you will allow the cider to continue to ferment in the carboy or jug.
 This is usually a slower, less active fermentation, as most of the fruit sugars have already been used up.

 The other purpose of secondary fermentation is to allow the cider to begin to clear—to allow the solid particles to fall out of suspension and collect on the bottom of the container so that your final product will be more or less clear, rather than "soupy" looking.

-So basically, wait around for 1 to 3 months, then rack the cider again.
+So basically, wait around for one to three months, then rack the cider again.
 This time, you can separate the five-gallon batch into bottles if you'd like.
 I prefer 1-gallon bottles, as this makes my life simpler!
 Old wine bottles with clean and sanitary, and undamaged, corks work just fine.
 Jars with tight lids work well, too.